 The shorter the forest species rotation cycle, the less time this 'capital' (growing stock) has to be held before disposal.
-Related to this is that the longer the rotation cycle, the longer input costs are compounded or equally, the more future benefits must be discounted back to the present.
+Related to this is that the longer the rotation cycle, the longer input costs are compounded and the longer future benefits must be discounted back to the present.
 Bamboo's very short rotational cycle makes it very attractive in terms of cash flow vis-a-vis other hardwoods and softwoods.
 This makes it attractive for those with little capital.
 The comparative net benefit over time would of course depend on factors such as the relative magnitude of costs and expected future prices of the species.

-Monocyclic plantation systems require large areas and present evidence suggests that relative to polycyclic systems; they present a greater environmental threat due to a lack of flora-fawna mix and by sudden extensive destabilization of water flows by the disturbance of moisture absorbing watersheds.
-Bamboo seems well suited to polycyclic harvesting, can be grown on steep hillsides and along banks of rivers, its interlocking root system and leaf deposit inhibit soil erosion.
-In Asia, countries have little high quality arable land left for expanding crop area.
+Monocyclic plantation systems require large areas and present evidence suggests that relative to polycyclic systems; they present a greater environmental threat due to a lack of flora-fauna mix and by sudden extensive destabilization of water flows by the disturbance of moisture absorbing watersheds.
+Bamboo seems well suited to polycyclic harvesting, can be grown on steep hillsides and along banks of rivers, its interlocking root system and leaf deposit inhibit soil erosion (Austin, 1983).
+In Asia, countries have. little high quality arable land left for expanding crop area.
 Efficiency in the use of water and maintaining soil quality in even marginal agricultural areas, have both direct and indirect benefits to food producers and consumers.

 Related to some of the above arguments is the issue (mentioned earlier) of the competitiveness of forestry versus agriculture.
-As Asian countries move closer to the 'cleared-forest' society, the success of forestry will depend upon its relative (to farming and urbanization) costs and benefits.
-Bamboo, either as a plantation or integrated into a farming system as a crop, has potential, for many of the reasons stated earlier.
+As Asian countries move closer to the 'clearedforest' society, the success of forestry will depend upon its relative (to farming and urbanization) costs and benefits.
+Bamboo, either as a plantation or integrated into a farming system as a crop has potential, for many of the reasons stated earlier.
 However, it is important to note that in such a situation, the decision to maintain a forest crop (as bamboo) becomes highly decentralized.
 Region or site specific factors of environment, market demands, relative resource costs and product prices, etc will be the key determinants.
 A second characteristic is that the decisions become more micro-economic rather than socio-political (unless the government is willing to incur costs in the form of subsidies or transfer payments for a perceived social benefit).
 This means that local communities or associations and individual farm households will also decide if bamboo should be cultivated.
 This also means bamboo must be economic (per unit land area) not just compared to other tree species but compared to agricultural crops too.
 Or at least, it must complement crop production without reducing farm household income.
+It would appear that bamboo does have significant potential for economic intensive culture.
+Scientific research to produce the necessary technology must be accompanied by economic analysis to evaluate the ability of that technology to achieve private and social development goals.